DID YOU KNOW ...

 Applications for the Florida Tax Credit Scholarship will be processed on a first-come, first-served basis in the order all documents are received, and funding is limited.
-Step Up for Students will begin accepting applications for existing renewal students in January 2020 and then will begin accepting applications for new students early March 2020.
+Step Up for Students has now begun accepting applications for the 2022-23 school year!

 For more information about Step Up for Students Tax Credit Scholarship click here.

-Family Empowerment Scholarship - The Family Empowerment Scholarship (FES) Program is one of Florida’s greatest victories for low-income and working-class families, and it is the first of its kind to extend support to middle-income families.
+Family Empowerment Scholarship for Educational Opportunities - The Family Empowerment Scholarship (FES) Program is one of Florida’s greatest victories for low-income and working-class families, and it is the first of its kind to extend support to middle-income families.